brave/qa-resources/wikitemplate.md

 ### Performance test

 _Each start should take less than 7 seconds_
-- [ ] Enable only sync (new sync group)
-- [ ] Enable only sync with a large sync group (many entries)
 - [ ] Enable only rewards
 - [ ] Only import a large set of bookmarks
-- [ ] Combine sync, rewards, and a large set of bookmarks
+- [ ] Combine rewards, and a large set of bookmarks
-- [ ] Ensure that hovering over lazy loaded tabs correctly loads the tab without any issues

 ### Bravery settings

 - [ ] Verify that HTTPS Everywhere works by loading http://https-everywhere.badssl.com/
 - [ ] Turning HTTPS Everywhere off and shields off both disable the redirect to https://https-everywhere.badssl.com/
-- [ ] Verify that toggling `Ad Control` works as expected
+- [ ] Verify that toggling `Ads and trackers blocked` works as expected
 - [ ] Visit https://testsafebrowsing.appspot.com/s/phishing.html, verify that Safe Browsing (via our Proxy) works for all the listed items
 - [ ] Visit https://brianbondy.com/ and then turn on script blocking, page should not load.
 Allow it from the script blocking UI in the URL bar and it should load the page correctly
 - [ ] Test that 3rd party storage results are blank at https://jsfiddle.net/7ke9r14a/9/ when 3rd party cookies are blocked and not blank when 3rd party cookies are unblocked